-Top 5 Talent Acquisition Inspirations for the New Year
+Top 3 Talent Acquisition Inspirations

-Our Top 5 Talent Acquisition Inspirations for the New Year stand at the intersection of talent with big data.
+Our Top 5 Talent Acquisition Inspirations stand at the intersection of talent with big data.
 While great leaders are made of flesh and blood, the data that tell their story are made of binary zeros and ones.
 Every time we transact business online or at the supermarket, every time we interact with a government entity, every time we tweet, like, or comment, a digital record is born: we, increasingly, are the sum of all of that.
 There is a treasure trove of data available to be tapped — beyond candidate resumes and LinkedIn profiles — that can revolutionize search as we know it.
 Let the following examples serve as a guide:

 1. Nate Silver.

 Nate Silver is a statistician and blogger who first rose to fame in 2008 when he called the presidential election with incredible accuracy, getting 49 out of 50 states right.
-But then in 2012 he topped himself: he correctly forecast how all 50 states would vote for president.
+But then in 2012, he topped himself: he correctly forecast how all 50 states would vote for president.
 He even predicted a tie in Florida and projected it eventually would tip to President Barack Obama, which is the equivalent of predicting a coin landing on its side.
 He did it by taking polling data, weighing it for past accuracy and running 40,000 computer simulations at a time.
-He is author of the newly published book The Signal and the Noise: Why So Many Predictions Fail — but Some Don’t.
+He is the author of the newly published book The Signal and the Noise: Why So Many Predictions Fail — but Some Don’t.
 He is a contributor to The New York Times Magazine and has appeared as a commentator on CNN and MSNBC.
 He has spoken at TED and SXSW, and has been named one of TIME’s 100 Most Influential People in the world.
 What does this have to do with executive search?
 Everything.
 (See #2.)

 2. Moneyball, the book.